Duke-I3T-Lab/XR_Tracking_Evaluation/README.md

 **"XR Reality Check: What Commercial Devices Deliver for Spatial Tracking"**
 Tianyi Hu, Tianyuan Du, Zhehan Qu, Maria Gorlatova
-To be presented at ISMAR 2025
+To be presented at IEEE ISMAR 2025

 ---